Growthy

 You built the bank rules.
 Took hours.
 Maybe a whole afternoon the first time you set up a new client, drilling down into vendor names, typing conditions, picking categories.
 Now they catch rent and utilities automatically, and that feels like progress.

 Then the exceptions start.
 Same vendor, different amount.
 A payment that hits mid-month instead of the first.
 Three transactions from "STRIPE" that belong in three different income accounts.
 Your rules don't know what to do with any of them, so they sit uncategorized.
 You open QBO and start clicking.
+(For the broader context on where rules fit and where they don't, our AI bookkeeping primer walks the full landscape.)

 That's the ceiling bank rules hit for every bookkeeper, on every client.
 It's not a setup problem.
 It's a fundamental limitation of how the technology works.
 Understanding that gap is the first step to not building your business on top of it.

-What's the difference between AI bookkeeping and bank rules?Bank rules match text strings.
+Bank rules match text strings.
 If the vendor name contains "AMAZON," the rule fires.
 Pattern-based categorization looks at the full context of a transaction: vendor, amount, day of the week, payment method, and how similar transactions were categorized historically.
-Bank rules top out around 40% auto-categorization on a typical client.
+In our experience, bank rules top out around 40% auto-categorization on a typical client.
 Pattern-based systems start at 85%.
 The difference isn't marginal.
 It's the gap between saving an hour and saving an afternoon.

 Key Takeaways